SewoongLab/FLIP/README.md

 This repo is split into three main folders: `experiments`, `modules`, and `schemas`.
 The `experiments` folder (as described in more detail [here](#installation)) contains subfolders and `.toml` configuration files on which an experiment may be run.
 The `modules` folder stores source code for each of the subsequent part of an experiment.
 These modules take in specific inputs and outputs as defined by their subseqeunt `.toml` documentation in the `schemas` folder.
 Each module refers to a step of the FLIP algorithm.

-Additionally, in the `precomputed` release, labels used for the main table of our paper are provided for analysis.
+Additionally, in the [Precomputed Labels](https://github.com/SewoongLab/FLIP/releases/) release, labels used for the main table of our paper are provided for analysis.

 Please don't hesitate to file a GitHub issue or reach out for any issues or requests!